Selecting Crack Filler and Crack Sealer

 Understanding how crack sealants work will enable you to use it properly and effectively.
 The success of sealing cracks also depends on how much you know about the sealing materials.

 Crack sealing materials are made to hold to the walls of the crack, expand with the movement of the crack over various conditions and loads, and resist abrasion and damage produced by traffic.
 For sealing working cracks, the ideal sealant is commonly elastomeric.
-This may sound complicated, but this simply means that the sealant can easily stretch high (at around a hefty 10 times its non-strained dimensions!) without breaking up.
+This may sound complicated, but this simply means that the sealant can easily stretch high distances (at around a hefty 10 times its non-strained dimensions!) without breaking up.
 Such sealants also recover over time to close to their original dimensions.
 These sealants are normally used at high temperatures because they tend to get so thick when used at ambient or normal temperatures, and they set or cure by cooling and reforming into intricate structures.
-Called thermoplastic, hot pour materials need a very high temperature, normally between 188 to 200°C (370 to 390°F).
+Called thermoplastic, hot pour materials need a very high temperature, normally between 370 to 390°F (188 to 200°C).
 It is important to note though that these materials might get damaged or cross link when exposed to extreme temperatures for long periods of time.
 That is why you must always follow the manufacturer’s recommendations precisely.

 Thermoplastics can form physical structures while cooling but this can be reversed when reheated.
 Hot application guarantees good adhesive bond to the crack walls.
-Most of the hot pour materials are rubber-modified asphalt which have outstanding abrasion resistance and are very useful for trafficked surfaces.
+Most of the hot pour materials are rubber-modified asphalt which have outstanding abrasion resistance and are very useful for higher trafficked surfaces.